 the home of @mad_about_the_house via instagram

 Your room won’t necessarily feel darker as many people would think either especially if the room has little natural light.
 A dark room with little light isn’t going to get brighter just by painting it white.
 White paint needs light to bounce it around, that’s what makes it feel lighter.
 In the absence of light it will feel cold and grey.
 And whilst we’re on it, dark paint on walls rather than being depressing actually feels calming and relaxing.
 You feel snuggled, somehow cocooned and safe.
 Everything will look more interesting, art work and other objects now seem to pop.
 And just like black high street clothing looks more expensive than other colours.
 Dark painted walls elevates everything around them.
-There is something truly etheral too about the way the light changes thoughout the day in a dark painted room.
+There is something truly ethereal too about the way the light changes throughout the day in a dark painted room.
 The shadows cast are magical.

 the home of @the_idle_hands via instagram